18F/health-tracking-course/collections/_admin/learningcohorts.md

 ### Laying the groundwork for discussion
 In order to make the most of the time together as a cohort, each lesson included materials to introduce the learning outcome and content to add background context and details to a specific row in the Health Rubric. {{site.Productowner}}s were asked to read/watch/listen, apply, and reflect on these materials in preparation for group discussion.
 These materials roughly followed the below outline:
 * Restates the learning outcome (aligned directly with a row of the rubric)
-* Introduces the SO to content related to the learning outcome.
+* Introduces the {{site.po}} to content related to the learning outcome.
-* Asks questions to engage the SO with the content in a manner that connects it back to their professional practice.
+* Asks questions to engage the {{site.po}} with the content in a manner that connects it back to their professional practice.
-* Sometimes, active techniques, like writing to think are employed, and other times SOs are encouraged to partner with others, thus leveraging think-pair-share or similar pairwise/small group learning strategies.
+* Sometimes, active techniques, like writing to think are employed, and other times {{site.po}}s are encouraged to partner with others, thus leveraging think-pair-share or similar pairwise/small group learning strategies.
 * Reflection and preparation is explicitly encouraged in advance of group conversations (readying the learner for analysis and evaluation of their learning in concert with others)

 To lay the ground for group discussion and give {{site.productowner}}s time to reflect, the above materials were distributed the week before the lesson.